ZadeAmmar/SkipListDrawer/README.md

 # SkipListDrawer
-A python script to visualize a skiplist based off of the value of the node and its height,.
+A python script to visualize a skiplist based off of the value of the node and its height.

 ### Instructions for use:
 ___